chumomega/pistachio-cracker/README.md

-# Pistachio Simulator
+# Nutty Efficiency

-Welcome to the Pistachio Simulator!
+Welcome to the Nutty Efficiency!
 This is a fun and interactive web app that demonstrates different strategies for cracking and eating pistachios.
 It showcases two scenarios using visual simulations to compare performance.

 ## Structure of the App